 Welcome to Gisborne, the laidback city of surf!
-It’s the first city in the world to see the new day thanks to its location on the international dateline and with that, Gisborne sees plenty of sun for producing fruit for wine, ciders and more.
-Whether you can come out to the east coast to do a famous Eastland road trip, or have decided to work here as part of your working holiday, you are going to need to find some accommodation in Gisborne.Gisborne is a small city which is super easy to get around.
-With public transport and plenty of work opportunities, it’s the perfect place to stay awhile.
-As for just visiting, there are limited but great choices for hostel accommodation, holiday parks and AirBnB.
-Freedom camping is commonly accepted in Gisborne, but do remember to read up on the restrictions below.
-You’ll find out about all the budget accommodations in this accommodation guide to Gisborne.
+It’s the first city in the world to see the new day thanks to its location on the international date line and with that, Gisborne sees plenty of sun for producing fruit for wine, ciders and more.
+Whether you can come out to the east coast for an extended visit or have decided to work here as part of your working holiday, you are going to need to find some cheap long-term accommodation in Gisborne.

-Which Gisborne Suburb To Find Accommodation?
+Which Gisborne Suburb to Find Long-Term Accommodation?

 Gisborne is a small city with very little suburbs.
-This makes it super easy to get around and the room rent prices are affordable.
-Gisborne even has its own public transport system too, so make sure you look that up at Public Transport in Gisborne.
-For more about Gisborne, check outGisborne Guide for BackpackersNote: CBD refers to Central Business District i.e. Gisborne city centre.
+This makes it super easy to get around.
+Gisborne even has its own public transport system, so make sure you look that up at Public Transport in Gisborne.
+For more about Gisborne, check out Gisborne – Guide for Backpackers.

-- Gisborne Central Location: city centre,Distance from CBD: youre in it, Average weekly rent for a room: NZ$150, Average hostel night: NZ$23.
+- Gisborne Central – Location: city centre.
+Distance from CBD: you’re in it.
+Average weekly rent for a room: NZ$220.

-- Inner Kaiti Location: east of CBD,Distance from CBD: 3min drive/20min walk, Average weekly rent for a room: NZ$150, Average hostel night: NZ$27.
+- Inner Kaiti – Location: east of CBD.
+Distance from CBD: 3min drive/20min walk.
+Average weekly rent for a room: NZ$190.

-- Kaiti – Location: east of CBD,Distance from CBD: 4min drive/40min walk, Average weekly rent for a room: NZ$140.
+- Kaiti – Location: east of CBD.
+Distance from CBD: 4min drive/40min walk.
+Average weekly rent for a room: NZ$200.

-- Outer Kaiti – Location: east of CBD,Distance from CBD: 6min drive/45min walk, Average weekly rent for a room: NZ$150.
+- Outer Kaiti – Location: east of CBD.
+Distance from CBD: 6min drive/45min walk.
+Average weekly rent for a room: NZ$190.

-- Mangapapa Location: north of CBD,Distance from CBD: 6min drive/45min walk, Average weekly rent for a room: NZ$140.
+- Mangapapa – Location: north of CBD.
+Distance from CBD: 6min drive/45min walk.
+Average weekly rent for a room: NZ$190.

-- Te Hapara Location: west of CBD,Distance from CBD: 5min drive/40min walk, Average weekly rent for a room: NZ$140.
+- Te Hapara – Location: west of CBD.
+Distance from CBD: 5min drive/40min walk.
+Average weekly rent for a room: NZ$180.

-- Whataupoko – Location: northeast of CBD,Distance from CBD: 4min drive/20min walk, Average weekly rent for a room: NZ$120.
+- Whataupoko – Location: northeast of CBD.
+Distance from CBD: 4min drive/20min walk.
+Average weekly rent for a room: NZ$200.

 Hostels in Gisborne